-Obesity is a serious disease with too many negative side-effects.
+Obesity is a serious disease with too many negative side-effects that shouldn't be overlooked.
 We are here to help you eliminate obesity and live the lifestyle you deserve!Call 925-281-3711

-Our surgeons at the BASS Medical Group Bariatric Surgery Center have been performing bariatric surgery since 2002.
-They have performed more than 1,000 operations and our patients have had excellent results.
+Our weight-loss doctors at the BASS Bariatric Surgery Center have been performing bariatric weight-loss surgery since 2002.
+They have performed more than 2,000 bariatric operations and our patients have had excellent life-changing results.
 Our patients have lost more weight than the national average and our complication rate is significantly lower.
-Our surgeons’ experience, teamwork, and attention to detail have helped to ensure successful outcomes for our patients.
+Our bariatric surgeons’ experience, teamwork, and attention to detail have helped to ensure successful outcomes for our patients.

 In a sleeve gastrectomy (gastric sleeve), a majority of the stomach is separated and removed from the body.
 The gastric sleeve involves removing a portion of the stomach.

 In the roux-en-Y gastric bypass, the surgical team at BASS Medical Group partitions the stomach, creating a small upper pouch and a large lower pouch referred to as the gastric remnant.

 Commonly known as the lap-band, a rubber-like ring containing an inflatable balloon is placed around the upper part of the stomach and affixed in place.
 This creates a small stomach pouch similar to the small pouch created surgical lyin the gastric bypass procedure.

 This procedure begins with a sleeve gastrectomy.
 The valve that releases food to the small intestine is left, along with the first part of the small intestine, called the duodenum.
 The surgeon then closes off the middle section of the intestine and attaches the last part directly to the duodenum.This is the duodenal switch.